 Inkless Scar & Stretch Mark Revision (ISR) in Christchurch – What It Is and How It Works

-Inkless Scar Revision (ISR) is an advanced, non-invasive skin treatment designed to improve the appearance of scars and stretch marks without using pigment or ink.
+Inkless Scar Revision (ISR) is an advanced non-pigment skin revision treatment designed to improve the appearance of scars and stretch marks without using tattoo pigment or ink.

 What Is ISR and How Does It Work?